marczaku/104-csharp-oop/1-classes/slides/README.md

 ## 6. Finalizer

-A Finalizer allows us to take control over what happens as soon as a class instance (object) is destroyed.\
+A Finalizer allows us to take control over what happens as soon as a class instance (object) is "destroyed".\

-Sometimes, we want to be notified, when something disappeared.\
-Or we need to do some clean-up (e.g. remove some temporary files)
+### Use Cases:
+- be notified when an object is no longer in use
+  - e.g. When a loaded image is no longer displayed anywhere (so it can get unloaded)
+- do some cleaning up after a class is no longer in use
+  - e.g. A class for Logging could close and save the File Handle when it gets finalized.

 The syntax of a Finalizer is: